SwarmStorm/awesome/README.md

 *   [kaiban-ai/kaiban-agents-aggregator](https://github.com/kaiban-ai/kaiban-agents-aggregator) - A powerful AI-powered newsletter aggregator built with KaibanJS and React.

-*   [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy is a super proxies manager that orchestrates all your proxies into one place, rather than spreading management across multiple scrapers.
-It manages IP rotation and fingerprinting, and smartly routes traffic to avoid bans.

 *   [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids

 *   [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
 Full-featured.
 Community-driven.